Wrongly convicted Georgia man released after 12 years in prison

 But, said Blalock: "Right now, he's just trying to get his life back."

-(This story has been refiled to restore dropped word "the" in paragraph four)
+(This version of the story was refiled to restore dropped word "the" in paragraph four.)

 (Editing by Kevin Gray and Gunna Dickson)